 Meconium aspiration syndrome (MAS) is a serious, life-threatening condition that occurs in around two to five percent of all births.
 Although the mortality rates of infants with MAS have vastly improved over the past few decades, infants are still at a heightened risk of lifelong medical complications, especially if medical treatment doesn’t start immediately.

 MAS is a medical condition that occurs when an infant breathes in a mixture of meconium and amniotic fluid.
 Meconium is, essentially, the infant’s first bowel movement.
 It is dark, thick and sticky, and is composed of proteins, fat and cells.
 Generally, infants pass meconium a few days after birth.
 However, with MAS, the infant passes meconium while still in the womb, which can cause them to breathe it in.
 This mixture floods the lungs at the time of delivery, and may cause oxygen deprivation.

 What Causes Meconium Aspiration Syndrome?

-While the mother is still pregnant, the fetus may feel stressed out if there are problems with the health of the placenta.
-If this occurs, the infant may defecate and in turn breath in meconium while still in the uterus.
+While the mother is still pregnant, the fetus may feel stressed out if there are placenta issues.
+If this occurs, the infant may defecate and in turn breathe in meconium while still in the uterus.
 The baby is also likely to breathe it in during delivery, which may block the infant’s airways just after delivery.

 Risk factors that may contribute to fetal stress include: